atolmid/CarND-Advanced-Lane-Lines/writeup.md

 * One of the straight lines images
 ![alt text][image13]

+* And one using the images that are harder to detect the lines in, due to the existence of shadow
+![alt text][image19]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?